Skip to main content

 We’re building on NYC’s core strengths and powering new growth opportunities to support the city’s diverse manufacturing and industrial community.

-• NYCIDA Industrial Program, a series of tax incentives to lower the costs of constructing, renovating, and owning industrial facilities for NYC industrial businesses.
+• NYCIDA Industrial Program: Property tax incentives to lower the costs of constructing, renovating, and operating industrial facilities for NYC industrial businesses and developers.

-• Futureworks Makerspace @ Brooklyn Army Terminal, a 20,000-square-foot advanced manufacturing center offering affordable access to over $1 million worth of state-of-the-art equipment, space, educational programming, and other services to help entrepreneurs grow their businesses right here in New York City.
+• Makerspace @ Brooklyn Army Terminal: A 15,000-square-foot advanced manufacturing center offering affordable access to over $1 million worth of state-of-the-art equipment, space, educational programming, and other services to help entrepreneurs grow their businesses right here in New York City.
+Makerspace also offers an additional 20,000 square feet of studio space available to small-scale makers and emerging small businesses.

 By the Numbers

-Venture capital funding received by NYC's advanced manufacturing sector since the beginning of 2016
+Venture capital funding received by NYC's advanced manufacturing sector since the beginning of 2016, as of July 2023.

-• Fashion Manufacturing Initiative, part of the City’s Made in NY: Fashion initiative.
-FMI started as a $6 million public-private partnership fund by NYCEDC and the Council of Fashion Designers of America (CFDA).
-Since its launch, we have scaled the program to become a $14 million partnership, reinvesting in the supply chain of tomorrow that was built for New York City’s fashion industry.
+• Fashion Manufacturing Initiative: Started as a $6 million public-private partnership fund by NYCEDC and the Council of Fashion Designers of America (CFDA).
+Since its launch, we scaled the program to reinvest in the supply chain of tomorrow that was built for NYC’s fashion industry.
+FMI has disbursed $5.1M in innovation grants to 48 factories throughout the 5 boroughs – 54 percent of which are women owned and 37 percent of which are minority owned.

-• NYC Industrial Developer Loan Fundsupporting industrial job-creation in New York City by providing public/private financing for industrial real estate development projects.
+• NYC Industrial Developer Loan Fund: Supporting industrial job-creation in NYC by strategic debt in the form of subordinated loans for industrial real estate development projects.

-• Industrial Business Service Providers (IBSP) Network, a program to provide business education, financing assistance, recruitment and training support; help navigate government; and connect industrial businesses to public incentives, while collecting real-time data on the sector’s latest trends.
+• Industrial Business Service Providers (IBSP) Network: An NYC Department of Small Business Services-administered program to provide business education, financing assistance, recruitment and training support; help navigate government; and connect industrial businesses to public incentives, while collecting real-time data on the sector’s latest trends.

 By the Numbers